iLib-js/loctool/README.md

 Once it is installed, you need to use the package manager to install the following things:

-npm install log4js ilib mysql2
+npm install log4js ilib mysql2 xml2json yamljs

+You will also need to make sure ruby is installed on your machine and is in your path.

+Once it is installed, you need to install the following gems:

+gem install haml sanitize

 Running the Tool
 ----------------